Miklos-Molnar/Markdown-projects/2025-07-06-Joe-Reis-Practical-Data-Modeling-Book/joe's-contents.md

 # Joe Reis: Practical Data Modeling – Table of Contents
-_A curated list of all posts from Joe Reis’s Practical Data Modeling Substack_
+_A curated list of all posts & urls from Joe Reis’s Practical Data Modeling Substack_

 ---